 The English Education major remains strong in preparing candidates to teach the language arts.
 We continue to produce excellent professional who go on to rewarding careers in education.
-We will continue to seek solutions to allow our majors to obtain their degrees in a timely manner.
+We will continue to seek solutions to allow our majors to obtain their degrees in a timely manner and to add stable leadership to the program.